ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The name or ID of a resource group.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 ### `ibmcloud dns instance-update`
 {: #update-DNS-services-instance}